What is peripartum depression?

 Losing interest in things that you've always enjoyed

-Some women have thoughts of harming their babies; although these thoughts are scary, they aren't the mother's fault and don't reflect how she actually feels about her baby
+Some parents may have thoughts of harming their baby; although these thoughts can feel scary, they aren't the parent's fault and don't reflect how they actually feel about their baby

 Will I always feel like this?

-Sometimes therapy or medicine is needed, but almost all women eventually feel better.
+Sometimes therapy or medicine is needed to help parents feel better.

 What can I do to help myself feel better?

 Eat a healthy diet, exercise, and sleep when you can.
 Take walks outside with your baby.
-Most importantly, if you notice any of the symptoms mentioned above, tell your doctor right away.
+If you notice any of the symptoms listed here, tell your doctor right away.

 Where can I get more information?